cablechris/cable-capital/README.md

 ### Content Management

-- Blog posts are written in MDX
+- Blog posts are currently managed in `app/data/posts.ts` (MDX support can be added in the future)
 - Research papers include interactive visualizations
 - Projects showcase technical details and live demos
 - Games are built with TypeScript and modern web technologies